debMan/cheatSheets/lpic2-cheatsheet.md

 eject cdrom
 ```

-### Remote filesystems
+### Network-Based filesystems

 - AutoFS:
-  Handles remote filesystems, whic can be used on `fstab` and its files stored
+  Handles remote filesystems, it be used on `fstab` and its files stored
   at `/etc/auto.master` which called **Master Map**.
+  By adding NFS to `fstab` may face problems.
+By using AutoFS this problems
+  will be solved.
+For example, NFS filesystems are mounted when they are
+  accessed instead of at system boot time.
+Its package name is `autofs`.
+  Its configurations files stored at `/etc/default/autofs` or
+  `/etc/sysconfig/autofs`.
-- NFS (Network FileSystem)
+- NFS (Network File System)
-- CIFS (Common Internet FileSystem)
+- CIFS (Common Internet File System)
 - SMB (Samba, windows file sharing on linux)
 - NAS (Network Attach Storage)
 - SAN (Storage Attached Network):